ksomml/xsens_mtw_driver_ros2/README.md

 ## Features

-- Data recording through button presses
+- Data recording
-- Data recording through ros2 services
+- Node control through button presses or ros2 services
 - Orientation visualization in RViz for multiple IMUs at the same time
-- (not available yet) Adjustable .yaml config
+- Custom .yaml config file

 ## Usage

 The driver upsamples the IMU data and publishes all sensor data into the `/xsens_imu_data` topic. \
 Custom messages `IMUData.msg`, `IMUDataArray.msg` and `Quaternion.msg` are used. \
-The `params.yaml` is currently not used, due to the [problem](#problems) listed below. \
+The `/config/params.yaml` can be used to easily set the desired parameters.
-The `imu_mapping.yaml` is only used for a specific IMU setup.
+The `/config/imu_mapping.yaml` is only used for a specific IMU setup.
 It will just move the orientations in a more "visually correct" position.
 Using `xsens_mtw_visualization` without any config, will just publish the TFs of all IMUs next to each other for visibility.

 #### Commands:

 - `ros2 run xsens_mtw_driver_ros2 xsens_mtw_manager`
 - `ros2 run xsens_mtw_driver_ros2 xsens_mtw_visualization`
+- `ros2 launch xsens_mtw_driver_ros2 xsens_mtw_manager.launch.py` (loads `/config/params.yaml` but [no keyboard inputs](#no-keyboard-inputs-for-launch-files))
-- `ros2 launch xsens_mtw_driver_ros2 xsens_mtw_visualization.launch.py` (uses `config/imu_mapping.yaml`) [experimental]
+- `ros2 launch xsens_mtw_driver_ros2 xsens_mtw_visualization.launch.py` (loads `config/imu_mapping.yaml`) [experimental]

 #### Custom Services: